 - Care must be taken not to exacerbate complaints of ED by prescribing antidepressants.

-- This type of sex therapy technique focuses on sensory perceptions and was introduced by the Masters and Johnson team.
-This works by refocusing on sensory perceptions and sensuality.
+- This type of sex therapy technique focuses on sensory perceptions and sensuality.
+It was introduced by the Masters and Johnson team.

 - With the guide of a sex therapist, couples will take the learnings from each session to their private bedrooms at their leisure.
-This is a type of relationship therapy homework.
+This is one type of relationship therapy homework.

-- In the bedroom, couples in therapy are encouraged to be intimate with touch and embracing the warmth of each other’s skin with some kissing and little to no sexual intercourse.
+- In the bedroom, couples in therapy are encouraged to be intimate with touch, embracing the warmth of each other’s skin with some kissing, but little to no sexual intercourse.